UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_03.md

 # Moving Around

 Notes: In this module,
-we will see how we can use the shell to interact with
+we will see how we can use the shell to move around our file system.

 ---